camilocarrillo/check_score/README.md

 3. submit_perfect1.txt (perfect hotel_cluster prediction in the first position)
 4. submit_perfect2.txt (perfect hotel_cluster prediction in the second position)

-The analog file to test.csv is measure_score.txt (these 10.000 lines are the ones you should run with your algorithm and produce an output file like: submit_*.txt)
+The analog file to test.csv is thistest.csv (these 10.000 lines are the ones you should run with your algorithm and produce an output file like: submit_*.txt)

 Once you have produce your file you can measure the efficiency by: python MPA5.py submit_YOURFILE.txt